hashicorp/consul-template/docs/configuration.md

 template_error_fatal = true

 # This will cause consul-template to exit with an error if it fails to
 # successfully fetch a value for a field.
+Note that the retry logic defined for
+# the services don't apply to this type of error.
 err_on_failed_lookup = true

 # This is the quiescence timers; it defines the minimum and maximum amount of